 From the trailhead in Reds Meadow, an easy to low moderate 4-mile trail takes you to Rainbow Falls (Upper Falls) at 1.3 miles out, and to the lesser visited Lower Falls after another 0.7 mile.
 The Lower Falls are also beautiful, although the drop is just 15 feet.

 During the summer, you have to take the mandatory shuttle from Mammoth Lakes to Red Meadows, but at other times of the year, you can drive up to the Red Meadows parking lot.
-Hiking to Rainbow Falls in Mammoth Lakes is one of the best things to do in the Eastern Sierra!
+Hiking to Rainbow Falls in Mammoth Lakes is one of the best things to do in Mammoth Lakes, and maybe even in the entire Eastern Sierra!

 Escondido Falls, Malibu